-Includes: Assistant Executive Director, Section Director, Classroom Teacher, Parent/Guardian, Student, and School Counselor or Behavior SpecialistBehaviors addressed at the Administrative Level III, including (but not limited to): Assault, weapons, destructive devices, bomb threats, act of terror, hate crimes, breaking and entering, or anything unlawful are more severe in nature and typically result in a recommendation for Suspension, Long-Term Suspension or Exclusion.
+Includes: Section Director(s), Classroom Teacher, Parent/Guardian, Student, and School Counselor or Behavior Specialist Behaviors addressed at the Administrative Level III, including (but not limited to): Assault, weapons, destructive devices, bomb threats, act of terror, hate crimes, breaking and entering, or anything unlawful are more severe in nature and typically result in a recommendation for Suspension, Long-Term Suspension or Exclusion.
 Additionally, chronic behaviors in all previous levels not responsive to interventions may be elevated to this level.
 Referral to MTSS, alternative placement, or involvement of school counselor or other outside resources may be responses at this level.